Terms of Business

 16.1 Solicitors who deal with money and property on behalf of their client can be used by criminals wanting to launder money.

-16.2 Under the provisions of our statutory obligations (in particular with regard to our obligations under the Money Laundering Regulations 2017 and other relevant legislation including the Proceeds of Crime Act 2002 and the Terrorism Act 2000), we are under a strict duty to report any circumstances where we know or suspect that a client or matter is involved in money laundering or terrorist financing, to the National Crime Agency.
-Under these circumstances, we may be precluded from informing the client of the disclosure or seeking the client’s consent.
-If we make a disclosure, we may also have to stop working on the matter for a period of time and may not be able to tell the client why.
+16.2 Under the provisions of our statutory obligations (in particular with regard to our obligations under the Money Laundering Regulations 2007 and other relevant legislation including the Proceeds of Crime Act 2002 and the Terrorism Act 2000), we are under a strict duty to report any circumstances where we know or suspect that a client or matter is involved in money laundering or terrorist financing, to the National Crime Agency.
+Under these circumstances, we may be precluded from informing you of the disclosure or seeking your consent.
+If we make a disclosure, we may also have to stop working on your matter for a period of time and may not be able to tell you why.

 Identification